 The rate of employees taking sick leave is declining, which is not at all surprising.
-According to the Office for National Statistics, the average number of sick days taken by UK workers fell to 4.1 days in 2017, an sharp decline from the 7.2 days recorded in 1993 when the data was first recorded.
+According to the Office for National Statistics, the average number of sick days taken by UK workers fell to 4.1 days in 2017, a noticeable decline from the 7.2 days recorded in 1993 when the data was first recorded.

 The only two corporate companies I’ve worked for were either a) stingy financially with sick leave or b) insisted that you explain every cough and splatter of your illness to prove your few days of suffering weren’t spent skipping gloriously through a wheat field.*

 The culture created is partly the result of larger scale financial struggles for businesses, and the social praise for martyrdom that is pushed down on employees by senior management.
-I could write a whole article on illness martyrs , which is an insecurity on my part.
+I personally have an issue with illness martyrdom because my immune system is, with all due respect to myself, piss poor.
 I’ve never understood those who reel off anecdotes about their enduring clean bill of health since high school; I react to an office bug like I’ve been slapped with a rag of weaponised smallpox.

 As a backlash against those who spread their sanctimonious germs and in response to corporations treating their employees like undeserving peasants, here are a few handy tips to quietly revolt with your sinuses and bowels.